Skip to main content

 • Direct Subsidized Loans

-• Subsidized loans are awarded based on student’s financial need from the FAFSA.
+• Subsidized loans are awarded based on student’s financial need from the Free Application for Federal Student Aid (FAFSA).

 • Interest does not accrue on these loans when students are enrolled in classes at half-time or greater status and during their grace periods.